LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab03/Lab3Instructions_8wk.md

-## Part 2: Restrutured Review Site.
+## Part 2: Restructured Review Site.

 You will restructure your review site from the previous lab so that each review page and its images are in their own directory (folder).
 You will also add a set of navigation links, in a `nav` element, to each web page .

+Copy the existing review site into a new directory before making the revisions.

 Check your pages using the [W3C HTML Validator](https://validator.w3.org)